Another in a series of “Ask Acadia on My Mind!” Q&As

 Memorable meals among romantic things to do in Acadia

-While some restaurants are already closed for the season – such as Thurston’s Lobster Pound in Bernard, near where you are staying in Tremont the last couple of nights – there are still plenty of options for memorable dining experiences.
+While some restaurants may be closed for the season around mid-October – such as Thurston’s Lobster Pound in Bernard, near where you are staying in Tremont the last couple of nights – there are still plenty of options for memorable dining experiences.

 - Lobster for dinner, and dessert? –Since you’re camping at Blackwoods the first night, you might want to see if the nearby Otter Creek Market is still cooking up lobsters for campers.
 When we stopped in last month, the market was telling campers to place their order before 5 p.m.
 It sure would be memorable to have lobster by the campfire!
 But if they’re not cooking to order this time of year, you can always get a lobster meal in downtown Bar Harbor or Southwest Harbor.
 President Obama and his family had dinner at Stewman’s Lobster Pound on West Street in Bar Harbor, if you want to dine where the president did.
 And if you want to have lobster ice cream for something unusual, that flavor is on the menu at Ben & Bill’s Chocolate Emporium on Main Street, Bar Harbor.